Ways to support us

-There are plenty of ways you can get support The Papillon Project.
+There are currently 10 ways you can support the charitable work of The Papillon Project.

 We don't believe in selling conventional merchandise and gifts so we make our own by upcycling things hence: 'The Papillon Upcycling Shop'.
 All profits that are made through The Pap Up Shop go straight back into the supporting our charitable work.
 Details to follow soon about what items we have for sale and how you can buy them.